shenghaoyuan/CertSBF/README.md

 cd /YOUR-PATH/afp/thys
 isabelle components -u . # Add AFP to ...

-# go to CertSBF folder and open this project in jedit
+# go to our repo folder and open this project in jedit
-cd /YOUR-PATH/CertSBF
+cd /OUR-REPO

 # adding the following libs when install on WSL2 with Ubuntu 22.04.3 LTS (GNU/Linux 5.15.153.1-microsoft-standard-WSL2 x86_64)
 sudo apt-get install libxi6 libxtst6 libxrender1 fontconfig